Sequential Rank and Preference Learning with the Bayesian Mallows Model

 We next simulated consistent pairwise preference data by first generating complete rankings of $m=5$ items with $\bm{\rho}=(1,2,\dots,5)'$ and $\alpha=0.3$ for 200 users, and then randomly selecting four implied pairwise preferences for each user.
 The users were assumed to arrive sequentially, one at each timepoint.
-The process was repeated 30 times, and each dataset was processed in parallel on 10 CPUs, each with $S=300$ particles.
-The initial number of particle filters was 20, and all other parameters were as described in the previous sections.
+The process was repeated 30 times, and each dataset was processed in parallel on 30 CPUs, each with $S=100$ particles.
+The initial number of particle filters was 20, residual resampling was used, and all other parameters were as described in the previous sections.

-Across the 30 datasets, the average posterior mean of $\alpha$ at the final timepoint was $0.325$, with 95\% Monte Carlo interval $(0.314, 0.366)$.
-For comparison, the average posterior mean of $\alpha$ obtained by MCMC estimation with 20,000 post-burnin iterations on the same datasets was $0.300$ with 95\% Monte Carlo interval $(0.289, 0.310)$, suggesting that SMC$^{2}$ was slightly positively biased in this case.
+Across the 30 datasets, the average posterior mean of $\alpha$ at the final timepoint was $0.329$, with 95\% Monte Carlo interval $(0.327, 0.331)$.
+For comparison, the average posterior mean of $\alpha$ obtained by MCMC estimation with 20,000 post-burnin iterations on the same datasets was $0.308$ with 95\% Monte Carlo interval $(0.306, 0.310)$, suggesting that SMC$^{2}$ was slightly positively biased in this case.
+The average wall time for computing the posterior for a simulated dataset was 2.0 minutes, compared to 7.3 seconds for batch estimation with MCMC.

 Figure \ref{fig:preference-trace} (left) shows how the posterior expectation of $\alpha$ evolved as more data became available, with initial rapid fluctuations followed by a stabilization close to the true value of $0.3$ after about 100 timepoints.
 The center plot in Figure \ref{fig:preference-trace} shows the posterior probability that item 1 is preferred to item 2 in the modal ranking, and the right plot show the posterior probability that item 1 is preferred to item 3.
 As expected, the latter converges more quickly to one than the former.
 In particular, for three of the simulated datasets $P(\rho_{1} < \rho_{2})$ was below 0.5 even after the final timepoint, implying that items 1 and 2 were "flipped" in the posterior distribution, while $P(\rho_{1} < \rho_{3})$ was close to 1 for all datasets.